01 of 07

 If you've determined that you definitely need to requeen, read on.Continue to 2 of 7 below.

 Buy a New Queen

 The first step in requeening your hive is to buy a newly-mated queen bee.
 Contact your local beekeeping association to find a local queen, which is always the best choice.
-Sometimes, if you live in a rural area, that will mean having a queen shipped to you from across the state.
+Sometimes, if you live in a rural area, that will mean having a queen shipped to you from across the state from a honeybee supplier.